-The Cisco Umbrella Multi-org console gives you the ability to manage multiple organization through a single instance of the console.
+The Cisco Umbrella Multi-org console gives you the ability to manage multiple organizations through a single instance of the console.
 Each organization stands on its own, with its own Umbrella dashboard, but settings can be shared between the Multi-org console and the organizations it manages.
 In addition, shared reports exist to help the global administrator decide on the action to take.
 As well, within each organization, you can have local administrative users that only have access to their Umbrella dashboard.

 The Multi-org console is suitable for organizations that are highly distributed but share a common IT group or network security team.
 Some examples are universities with multiple physical sites that aren't connected as networks, or a business with separate business units but an overarching IT department that manages security.
 The Multi-org console can also be helpful for networks with more than one Active Directory (AD) domain, whether within an AD forest or logically separate domains.
-Although Umbrella's individual dashboards can only support a single domain, the Multi-org console allows you to view and manage multiple domains or logically separate network segment from one place.
+Although Umbrella's individual dashboards can only support a single domain, the Multi-org console allows you to view and manage multiple domains or logically separate network segments from one place.

 The Multi-org console is a good fit for these types of organizations: ones divided in structure but with a centralized security team that ensures compliance across all areas.